 The machine learning method we develop seeks to tackle a binary classification problem (if the labels are W and Ent), or a multi-class classification problem (if the labels are W, E and OA) (Boutell et al., 2004; Tsoumakas et al., 2011; Read et al., 2011).
-We test the performance of different ML algorithms against a traditional probability based model using Logistic Regression (LR).
-The LR has been used in many information processing applications and has been the algorithm of election previously used to tackle the problem at hand by (Bennett et al., 2018, 2019b).
+We test the performance of different ML algorithms against a traditional probability-based model using logistic regression (LR).
+LR is a standard in the literature for any binary classification (Cameron and Trivedi, 2005) and has been used in many information processing applications.
+It has also been the algorithm of election previously used to tackle the problem at hand by (Bennett et al., 2018, 2019).
 It is used here as a benchmark for comparison.
-The LR method has the advantage of using characteristics of the individuals themselves to classify their entrepreneurial status: for example, their age, gender or household status in relation to other individuals in the same household (e.g. a daughter, son, aunt, or someone lodging).
-This is a powerful method, but it has two defects: first, it assumes that the individual characteristics that indicate entrepreneurial status remained similar over time; second, it ignores potentially rich information that is available in the occupational descriptors that individuals gave.
-For 1851-81 the full occupation string descriptors have a maximum of 300 characters that summarise people's economic activities.
-These text strings provide a level of deep content on firm sizes (such as number of employees) that can add considerable information to improve accuracy of classification over the LR method.
-Our method attempts to use these strings as an ML classifier applied to the digitized CEBs in order to separate individuals into employment statuses, giving both binary and multi-class classification for the earlier censuses.